LiangA/Dana_Farber_assessment/README.md

 ```
 in the project directory, and the installation should be done.

-For each task, the same report.py file is used for processing, and each task has a corresponding mode and required parameters.
+For most tasks except the Ensembl API one, the same report.py file is used for processing, and each task has a corresponding mode and required parameters.
 Please refer to the following instructions or enter the following command:
 ```python
 python report.py --help
 ```